laurenhanlon/stat159-datascience/stat159-hw03/README.md

 ## Goal

-My goal for this project was to conduct a simple analysis using the [Advertising.csv](http://www-bcf.usc.edu/~gareth/ISL/Advertising.csv) dataset to look at sales across various products as a function of advertising budget, specifically for TV media spend.
+My goal for this project was to conduct a multivariable analysis using the [Advertising.csv](http://www-bcf.usc.edu/~gareth/ISL/Advertising.csv) dataset to look at sales across various products as a function of advertising budget for TV, radio and newspaper media spend.

 ### File Structure